nxadm/tail/README.md

 [![Build Status](https://travis-ci.org/nxadm/tail.svg?branch=master)](https://travis-ci.org/nxadm/tail)

-This is repo is forked from the dormant upstream from [hpcloud](https://github.com/nxadm/tail).
-This forks add support for go modules, adds updates and bug fixes.
-Go 1.9 is the oldest release supported on this repo.
+This is repo is forked from the dormant upstream repo at [hpcloud](https://github.com/nxadm/tail).
+This fork add support for go modules, updates the dependencies, adds features and fixes bugs.
+Go 1.9 is the oldest compiler release supported.

 # Go package for tail-ing files